Physiotherapy At Home After A Stroke in Sutton Coldfield

 D. Have you any evidence that your home visit physiotherapy service in Sutton Coldfield has been able to help anyone after a stroke?
 Yes, of course, we have a large number of testimonials available here on our website or you can visit our Google or Facebook pages.
 Our physiotherapists pride themselves on the number of positive testimonials that they get from patients and their relatives in Sutton Coldfield.

 E. How many sessions will I need of physiotherapy at home in Sutton Coldfield?
 This is a very difficult question to answer and you would need an assessment at home in Sutton Coldfield with one of our mobile home visit physiotherapists.
-In this assessment they will look at how severely the stroke has affected you, your age, previous fitness levels and medical conditions and they will be able to guide you on how often you will need to be seen,
+In this assessment they will look at how severely the stroke has affected you, your age, previous fitness levels and medical conditions and they will be able to guide you on how often you will need to be seen.

 REQUEST A CALLBACK